This Paramount Pictures trailer is from last week.

 Except in the trailer for your movie we see that you are beating the shit out what one can only assume to be an enemy operative with your bare hands!

 Or maybe he was simply an innocent gamer who asked for your phone number?

 I guess we could write this off as knowing your audience.

 After all, Bustle is essentially the news version of the Bumble dating app, where women have to initiate contact.
 If it’s not empowering, it gets swiped left.

 I’m more of the mind that Hollywood is afraid to tell stories about the new Starlings, the new Ripleys, the new Brockovichs because they don’t have any faith in those dramas to make them money.

-So instead they simply gender-swap the action movie template — which is the quintessentially male fantasy — and get everyone to agree that such a fraud is empowering.
+So instead, they simply gender-swap the action movie template — which is a quintessentially male fantasy — and get everyone to agree that such fraud is empowering.

 Maybe the reason why traditional action movies have been on the wane in the past two decades is that they are making a lot of them with women?